LSSTDESC/descwl-shear-sims/tutorials/tutorial-basic.md

 I recommend putting that environment variable into your shell so you don't have to type that every time.
 E.g. in your ~/.bashrc or ~/.csrhc etc.

-# Run some basic examples
+# Run some examples

 I will be creating a python script and running it, but if you want to use a notebook feel free to do so.
-Also note if you must work with a notebook at nersc you may need to follow the instructions
-[here]:https://github.com/beckermr/mdet-lsst-sim-runs/ to get the environment to work.
+Also note if you must work with a notebook at nersc you may need to follow the instructions [here](https://github.com/beckermr/mdet-lsst-sim-runs/) to get the environment to work.

 Let's start with a simple simulation.
 Copy and past this into a file or notebook: